H190K/mcrcon_gui/README.md

 - Modern, responsive UI with dark mode and rich controls.
 - All server communication handled in Python backend; frontend communicates via JS bridge.
 - Quick command buttons, command history, and real-time console output.
-- Footer displays clickable author credit ("design by h190k") linking to your website.
-- On Windows, sets the application icon using a workaround (Windows API) for a professional look.

 **Benefits:**
 - Sleek, modern interface with better UX and theming.